-Here’s an easy to use addition for Lightroom that allows you to export your photos into a new folder while retaining the original folder hierarchy.
+Here’s an easy to use addition for Lightroom that allows you to export your photos into a new folder on your local drives while retaining the original folder hierarchy.

 For example, all my original (RAW) photos are stored in: